faseehahmed26/pokeClassifier/README.md

 # pokeClassifier
-## In this article, I will show you how to create a Deep Learning web app using MERN Stack without storing the AI model in the cloud.
+## This project, will show you how to create a Deep Learning web app using MERN Stack without storing the AI model in the cloud.

 ## Tech Stack